How to measure employee engagement the right way: A complete guide for HRs

-As a people leader, when it comes to improving engagement, you need to frequently and quickly follow up with your employee feedback, because a successful workplace engagement strategy is a cyclical journey of constant improvement.
+As a people leader, when it comes to improving and measuring engagement, you need to frequently and quickly follow up with your employee feedback because a successful workplace engagement strategy is a cyclical journey of constant improvement of company culture.

 Thus, keep rinsing the existing strategy and repeating it to sustain and improve employee engagement in your organization.

 Express your gratitude and appreciation towards your employees constantly.
 Because without their support and cooperation, there is no engagement strategy you can pursue.

 This gesture of yours makes your employees feel more involved and motivated in the process of measuring engagement.